Frequently Asked Questions Guatemala: Culture and Resistance

 Q: How much does it cost?

-The trip fee is $3600, which includes all program-related expenses while in Guatemala (food, lodging, fees and honorariums, international travel health insurance, transportation – including a roundtrip flight from Guatemala City to Tikal, etc) and roundtrip international airfare from Denver to Guatemala City.
+The trip fee is $3600 (in 2014), which includes all program-related expenses while in Guatemala (food, lodging, fees and honorariums, international travel health insurance, transportation – including a roundtrip flight from Guatemala City to Tikal, etc) and roundtrip international airfare from Denver to Guatemala City.
 CMC tuition, trip cancellation insurance, passport fees, and immunization fees are not included in the course fee.

 Q: What do I need to do to register?